ethereum-optimism/design-docs/protocol/messaging/entrypoint-contracts.md

 `EntrypointContext` is not binding to its connected initiating message.
 This means that, in theory, anyone could execute the message alongside any other valid `EntrypointContext`.
 Each `Entrypoint` and initiating message contract will be responsible for handling authentication logic.

 `Entrypoints` can follow the model of the `L2ToL2CrossDomainMessenger` and decode additional parameters.
 Of course, this would require the `EntrypointContext` event to encode this information.
 Some parameters that can be used for binding are
 - `L2ToL2CrossDomainMessenger` current `nonce`.
 The `Entrypoint` can then check that the `EntrypointContext` has the same `nonce` than the `SentMessage`.
 - Identifier's `origin` from `EntrypointContext` event matches `sender` from `SentMessage`.
 This could show that the context was created on the same contract than the connected message.
 - Identifier's `chainId` from `EntrypointContext` event matches `source` from `SentMessage`.
 Should match with the `SentMessage`.

+However, a more efficient way of binding both event is to include an identifier of the `EntrypointContext` event (such as message payload, or any other hash) into the first 32 bytes of the `message` in the `SentMessage` event.
+Then, check the equivalence on the `Entrypoint` contract.

 ## Full example: Expire messages